A GUIDE TO BRUSHING YOUR DOG

 How to brush your dog

-When your dog is placed on the grooming table at the Grooming Salon he knows its brush time.
-If you try do the same at home you will be helping yourself, your dog and the Groomer...
+When your dog is placed on the grooming table at the Grooming Salon he knows its brush time, he accepts that he will be brushed and pampered so If you do the same at home you will be helping yourself, your dog and the Groomer...

 Follow This guide to Help You at Home